Signia (sportswear): Third period

 Indular Manufacturas kept the Signia brand, while the rest of former Gatic brands were dismissed or acquired by other companies.
 Signia had ceased sponsoring teams during the period of bankruptcy.
 Nevertheless, the company signed deals with more teams in 2006: Argentinos Juniors and Gimnasia y Esgrima de Jujuy.
 One year later Signia added Belgrano de Córdoba and Lanús to its list of teams sponsored.

 In July 2007 Indular Manufacturas was acquired by Brazilian company Vulcabras, owner of Olympikus and part of the Grendene Group.

 Soon after arriving to Argentina, Vulcabras (through its brand Olympikus) began its business in the region, taking over the teams sponsored by Signia at the time: Lanús (in 2009) and Argentinos Juniors (in 2010).
 As a result, Signia disappeared from the sports business for a while.

 Fourth run: 2010–present

 In August 2010, Signia made a new appearance in the Argentine sports market, signing a deal with All Boys, which had promoted to Primera División that same year.
 The brand was relaunched by a new company called GGM S.A., which also obtained the license to manufacture and commercialize the Pony products in Argentina, Brazil, Uruguay and Paraguay.

-Signia also signed an agreement with the Argentine Olympic Committee to provide equipment to its athletes during the Summer Olympics and Pan American Games, ending in 2016.
+Signia also signed an agreement with the Argentine Olympic Committee to provide equipment to its athletes during the Summer Olympics and Pan American Games.
 The brand made its debut during the 2011 Pan American Games held in Guadalajara.